webdevelopers-eu/z-template/README.md

-*Formerly known as the **jQuery DNA Template**, this solution underwent a comprehensive revamp in 2023 and is now fully independent of jQuery while still maintaining full compatibility with the original version.*

 **In just 15 minutes, you'll be able to effortlessly turn your JSON or any other data into organized and structured HTML code.** This essential tool is a must-have for any developer looking to streamline